feinuosun/she-lab/_pages/research.md

 Our current research is mainly about the **spatial/geographic dimension** (the first two highest levels in the SDOH framework) of chronic pain outcomes among older adults.
 We focus on both individual- and ecological-level outcomes.
 ![](home_framework.png)

-## Rural-Urban Difference in Chronic Pain
+## Rural-Urban Difference in Pain
-The burden of pain can be particularly high in rural areas due to the disproportionate shares of older and poorer health people and healthcare shortages compared to urban areas.
-The  pilot project fills the gap by examining the rural-urban and within-rural disparities in pain prevalence and how compositional and contextual factors explain these disparities.
-We use individual-level data from the Health and Retirement Study (HRS) linked with neighborhood-level data from the census, American Community Survey, National Neighborhood Data Archive, and Rural-Urban Commuting Area codes.
-The project aims to answer two questions: 1) How does the prevalence of pain differ across the rural-urban continuum?
-2) How do neighborhood demographic composition and socioenvironmental characteristics explain the disparities in the prevalence of pain?
+The project fills the literature gap in rural-urban pain differences by examining the rural-urban and within-rural disparities in pain outcomes and how compositional and contextual factors explain these disparities.
+We focus on not only how people's pain develop but also how they manage pain differently under different contexts.
 The findings would be critical for policymaking and resource allocation to address health disparities and promote healthy aging.

-## State-Level Policies and Chronic Pain
+## State-Level Policies and Pain
-Research on the geography of chronic pain outcomes mostly used cross-sectional data from a single year, and discussions on the impacts of sociopolitical contexts are limited.
-This study is among the first to examine the developing trends of arthritis pain outcomes and the policy determinants, based on state-level panel data constructed from datasets such as the Behavioral Risk Factor Surveillance System and State Policy & Politics Database.
+Research on how sociopolitical contexts impact people's pain outcomes is limited.
+This study examines unanswered questions about how state policies, such as SNAP, minimum wage, and tobacco tax, shape pain outcomes.
+We use national datasets such as the Behavioral Risk Factor Surveillance System and State Policy & Politics Database.

-## Natural Environments and Chronic Pain
+## Natural Environments and Pain
 The goal of this project is to understand how natural-environmental conditions of neighborhoods shape pain outcomes among older adults.
 The aims include: 1) how long-term, even lifetime exposure, to environmental hazards through the life course shapes pain disparities among older adults; 2) how neighborhood environmental hazards shape pain outcomes differently for different groups.

+## County-Level Analysis of Pain Prevalences
+This project will map the county-level distributions of five different types of chronic pain conditions and explore the county-level factors that may shape these distributions.